dauer/tools-r-us/garmin-tools/tcx/README.md

 ### Align ###

 The problem with the second and third session is that they do not start at kilometer 0 but at 5.084km and 10.230km so they need to be aligned.
-The second trainng session was extracted the length of the first session (5084.25 meters):
+The second trainng session was substracted the length of the first session (5084.25 meters):

 	saxon-xslt -s:Running-2013-8-5-lap-7.tcx -xsl:align.xsl align="5084.25000" > Running-2013-8-5.tcx